 - Using intention and attention to develop Mudita: One of the best strategies that we can use to develop and cultivate any personal quality is through the power of intention and attention.
 After deciding that the practice of Mudita is something we want to start utilizing, we can take five to ten minutes each day to focus on the benefits others and ourselves will obtain from our practice.
 Similarly, we can use this time to focus on the negatives that come from living with envy, hatred, and resentment.

 - Cultivating Mudita while using social media: Social media websites and Apps like Facebook, Twitter, and Instagram are oftentimes used by individuals who want to celebrate the good things happening in their lives.
+And when other people see these achievements first hand, they will want to participate in this joy and celebration with you.
+In turn, there could be the possibility of seeing your follower numbers increase, but even if they don’t, you can always read this combin review to see how growth services can do it for you instead.
+The likelihood is, however, is that people will want to share in this joy with you.
 Over the past decade, scientific research has shown how individuals often experience feelings of jealousy when seeing or reading about the good fortune of others.
 We can use social media to first become aware of the feelings that arise when others post or tweet about their success and/or happiness.
 If we have negative or envious feelings, we can consciously make the effort to replace them with feeling of joy.

 - Practicing Mudita in everyday encounters: There are particular times throughout each of our lives when we see individuals living expressively happy.
 Due to cultural conditioning and society’s overtly negative outlook on life, it is easy to get annoyed when individuals openly express joy.
 We may judgmentally ask ourselves, ‘Why are these people so happy?’ before giving them a look of scorn.
 If we are able to consciously be aware of our resentful reactions to others who exhibit happiness in our everyday encounters, we can begin to purposefully replace our negative feelings with Mudita.